Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

 - Dallas' past 10 contests have not gone over once.

-- In their past 10 games, the Stars have scored 0.8 more goals per game than their average on the season.

-- The Stars score the seventh-most goals in the NHL, averaging 3.4 per game for a total of 281 this season.

-- The Stars are ranked third in league play for the fewest goals against this season, having allowed 215 total goals (2.6 per game).
+- The Stars have allowed the third-fewest goals in NHL play this season, 215 (2.6 per game).

 Kraken Advanced Stats

-- The Kraken and their opponents hit the over just one time over Seattle's last 10 games.
+- In Seattle's past 10 games, it has gone over the total once.

-- Over their last 10 games, the Kraken and their opponents are averaging 6.6 goals, 2.8 goals lower than their season-long per-game average.
+- In the last 10 games, the Kraken and their opponents are averaging 2.8 fewer goals per game than their season game average of 9.4 goals.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.